 - Problem solving will be included in ALL areas of numeracy.

-- Look at different materials of ramps and how they affect speed.
+- Look at spreadsheets and how they are used.

 - If your child has pierced ears, it would be much appreciated if you could remove their earrings on each morning of P.E.
 Please note that staff are not able to remove them or cover them, so this will result in your child not taking part in our P.E. lesson and an alternative task will be provided for the child, this is due to health and safety reasons.
 Long hair must be tied back.